 Drunk teens smoking weed is a mainstay for coming-of-age flicks but the real world result may not be as endearing.

 Watch any teen movie and you’ll see drunk teens smoking weed.
-These films cause all kinds of hysteria among adults, who are fearful of the devil’s lettuce and drunk driving pushing their sweet children to the dark side.
-Coming of age movies aside, what exactly does this combination of substances do to adolescents?
+These films have traditionally caused all kinds of hysteria among adults fearful of the devil’s lettuce pushing their sweet children to the dark side.
+While this would be largely an unfounded worry, the outcome of excessive alcohol and cannabis use is not great.
+So, coming-of-age flics aside, what exactly does this combination of substances do to adolescents?

 The Effects of Cannabis and Alcohol on Adolescents: A Study

-A study from Pennsylvania State University published in July 2019 investigated simultaneous consumption of alcohol and cannabis by young adults.
-Researchers wanted to determine if any negative health or behavioral effects existed.
+A study from Pennsylvania State University published (2019), investigated simultaneous consumption of alcohol and cannabis by young adults.
+Researchers wanted to determine if any negative health or behavioral effects existed in the combo.
 The study involved a survey of adolescents aged 18-25 years old, who either engaged in alcohol-only use or simultaneous cannabis and alcohol consumption.

 Researchers recruited the 1017 participants in the study through online postings.
 Most were caucasian males.
 The results showed that the participants who simultaneously used alcohol and cannabis reported higher levels of sensation seeking and greater awareness of their peer’s drinking behavior than the alcohol-only participants.
 Importantly, the simultaneous-use participants also reported more frequent and heavier alcohol use than the participants who only consumed alcohol.